Sharp Testable Implications of Encouragement Designs: Main Results

 Respecting this constraint, we set

-The inequalities in \eqref{eq:encourage-P} imply the minimum on the right-hand side is attained at $z \in \{1, 2\}$, and without loss of generality suppose it is attained at $z = 1$.
+The inequalities in \eqref{eq:encourage} imply the minimum on the right-hand side is attained at $z \in \{1, 2\}$, and without loss of generality suppose it is attained at $z = 1$.
+If it is attained at $z = 2$, then a symmetric construction applies.
 Next, note any candidate $Q^\ast$ has to satisfy

 and hence we have to define